 The Automatic Deghosting option automatically detects ghosted areas in the image.
-The slider sets the 'aggressiveness' of ghosting detection.
+The deghosting slider sets the "aggressiveness" of ghosting detection.

-A high Deghosting setting removes more ghosting artifacts, but increases the possibility and severity of unwanted artifacts.
-Try to use a setting as low as possible, to preserve the quality of the merged HDR image.
+Aggressive Deghosting setting removes more ghosting artifacts, but increases the possibility and severity of unwanted artifacts.
+Use a setting as low as possible, to maximize the quality of the merged HDR image.

-If you need high settings to remove ghosts completely, it is recommended that you use the Selective Deghosting Tool instead, if possible.
+If you need high settings to remove ghosts completely, it is recommended that you use the manually applied Selective Deghosting Tool instead, if possible.